josefbacik/josefbacik.github.io/_posts/2020-09-11-btrfs-update.markdown

 # Fedora

-Chris Murphy and Neal Goompa have done an excellent job driving btrfs adoption with Fedora, and decided to kick it up a notch for Fedora 33 by switching to btrfs as the default file system for the Fedora Workstation spin and all of its descendants.
+Chris Murphy and Neal Gompa have done an excellent job driving btrfs adoption with Fedora, and decided to kick it up a notch for Fedora 33 by switching to btrfs as the default file system for the Fedora Workstation spin and all of its descendants.
 Community work is a long an arduous job, and they've both done